conference-ictac2023/webpage/school/index.md

 They contribute to reliability and trustworthiness of systems and they deal with models of systems that capture their dynamic aspects (e.g., processes, transitions).

-We plan to organize a training school on applied formal methods targeting master students, Ph.D. students, early-stage researchers, and lectures in computer science that want to get a taste of selected formal methods.
+We plan to organize a training school on applied formal methods targeting master students, Ph.D. students, early-stage researchers, and lectures in the field of computer science and mathematics that want to get a taste of selected formal methods.
+The ICTAC training school will be held in Lima - Peru at UTEC, December 04-05, 2023.

 If you want to give a lecture on applied formal methods, please contact the general chairs of ICTAC 2023.